swdavey/mysqlrouter/README.md

 # Highly Available Deployment of MySQL Router

 ## Introduction
-MySQL Router can be deployed either with application servers or on its own mid-tier.
+MySQL Router can be deployed either with indidvidual application servers or on its own mid-tier.

-The advantage of deploying MySQL Router with the application is there is no need to worry about high availability: if the hosting machine is up and running correctly then, assuming MySQL Router has been configured and bootstrapped correctly, it will almost certainly continue to run.
+The advantage of deploying MySQL Router with application servers is there is no need to worry about high availability: if the hosting machine is up and running correctly then, assuming MySQL Router has been configured and bootstrapped correctly, it will almost certainly continue to run.
 The disadvantage of deploying MySQL Router on application servers is that it has to be done for each and every application server.
-This is not too much of a problem if there is only a small numbers of application servers but becomes more onerous with large numbers (e.g. administration effort to both deploy and maintain).
+This is not too much of a problem if there is only a small numbers of application servers but it becomes onerous with large numbers (i.e. administration effort to both deploy and maintain).

 To overcome the issue of deploying MySQL Router on large numbers of application servers MySQL Router can be deployed on a separate mid-tier.
-This mid-tier needs to be made highly-available in order to prevent it representing a Single Point Of Failure (SPOF) which would largely defeat the point of making the backend database highly available.
+This mid-tier needs to be made highly-available in order to prevent it representing a Single Point Of Failure (SPOF) which would defeat the point of making the backend database highly available.
 Currently (June 2020.
 MySQL 8.0.20 being the most recent release), MySQL Router has no built-in clustering function.
-Therefore to make a HA MySQL Router tier third party solutions are required.
+Therefore to make a Highly Available MySQL Router tier third party solutions are required.

 One method, documented by MySQL, is to use DNS-SRV records in conjuction with software such as Consul and dnsmasq.
-In production this is difficult to implement and given it requires changes to DNS configurations which are likely to be resisted in production environments.
+In production this is difficult to implement because it requires changes to DNS configurations and these are often resisted by network administrators.

 An alternative is to use standard clustering technologies and approaches.
-For example: software that manages cluster membership: automatically fails over resources when a node goes down, and which utilizes a floating IP address such that client software has a consistent point of attachment.
+For example, software that: manages cluster membership; automatically fails over resources on error, and which utilizes a floating IP address such that clients have a consistent point of attachment.
 The remainder of this document details how this can be achieved on Linux servers using Pacemaker and Corosync which collectively form a standard Linux clustering solution.
 This document has three main sections:

 1. Environment Overview
 2. Implementation of the HA MySQL Router Tier Solution